csound-flossmanual/csound-floss/book/01-c-intensities.md

 *Relationship between Intensity and Amplitude*
 </p></center>

-This yields to the same transformation as described above for the sound pressure; so finally the relation in Decibel of any amplitude $A$ to a reference amplitude $A_0$ is:
+This yields the same transformation as described above for the sound pressure; so finally the relation in Decibel of any amplitude $A$ to a reference amplitude $A_0$ is: